Article 1 – Name

 Section 5 – Quorum.
 Fifty percent (50%) of the voting members of the Board of Directors shall constitute a quorum for the meeting of the Board.

 Section 6 – Meetings.
 The Board of Directors shall meet at such time and place as may be designated by the President.
-Notice shall be given to each Director in person, telephone, fax, or e-mail at least twenty-four (24) hours prior to the meeting.
-Special meetings of the Board of Directors may be called at any time by the President or by a majority vote of the Board by notice in person, by mail, telephone, fax, or e-mail.
+Notice shall be given to each Director in person or by telephone, fax, or e-mail at least twenty-four (24) hours prior to the meeting.
+Special meetings of the Board of Directors may be called at any time by the President or by a majority vote of the Board by notice in person or by mail, telephone, fax, or e-mail.

 Article 8 – Officers

 Section 1 – Number, Tenure, and Qualifications.
-Only one (1) representative of any given lodging, restaurant or hospitality establishment holding membership in the Association is entitled to hold an office in the organization.
-The officers of this Association shall be a President, President Elect/Vice President, Treasurer, Secretary, Immediate Past President and such other officers as the membership may from time to time select.
-The offices of President and President Elect/Vice President must be filled by a representative from a lodging or restaurant establishment.
+Only one (1) representative of a lodging, restaurant, tourism or hospitality establishment holding a voting membership in the Association is entitled to hold an office in the organization.
+The officers of this Association shall be a President, President Elect/Vice-President, Treasurer, Secretary, Immediate Past President and such other officers as the membership may from time to time select.
+The office of President and President-Elect/Vice-President must be filled by a representative from a lodging, tourism or restaurant establishment.
 The offices of Treasurer and Secretary are open to any representative from a member organization.
-The officers shall be elected annually at the October meeting designated by the President of the Association and shall be nominated as herein provided.
+The officers shall be elected annually at a monthly membership meeting designated by the President of the Association prior to end of the current fiscal year and shall be nominated as herein provided.
 The terms of the office shall begin on January 1st each year, and shall be limited to one (1) year.

 Section 2 – Selection of Officers.
-The presiding Board of Directors shall submit to the membership, by the October meeting, a list of nominations for each open position on the Board of Directors, including officers.
-Additional nominations from the floor may be made, and voted on by the general membership at the October meeting.
+The presiding Board of Directors shall submit to the membership, at the designated meeting prior to end of the current fiscal year, a list of nominations for each open position on the Board of Directors, including officers.
+Additional nominations from the floor may be made, and voted on by the general membership at the meeting prior to end of the current fiscal year.
 No name shall be placed in nomination for the Board of Directors or for any office without the permission of the proposed nominee.

 Section 3 – Vacancies.
-Severance of connection from a lodging, restaurant or hospitality establishment member by an elected officer or Director shall automatically cause her/his seat as an officer or Director to become vacant and all rights of said officer or Director shall thereupon immediately cease.
-In the event the office of President becomes vacant through death, resignation or disqualification; The President Elect shall serve out the unexpired term.
-In the event of a vacancy in any office the membership shall immediately elect a successor for the remainder of the unexpired term.
+Severance of connection from a lodging, restaurant, tourism or hospitality establishment member by an elected officer or Director shall automatically cause her/his seat as an officer or Director to become vacant and all rights of said officer or Director shall thereupon immediately cease.
+In the event the office of President becomes vacant through death, resignation or disqualification;.
+The President Elect/Vice-President shall serve out the unexpired term.
+In the event of a vacancy in any other office the membership shall immediately elect a successor for the remainder of the unexpired term.

 Section 4 – Officers Duties.

-Section 6 – Checking Account.
-All checks drawn on the bank account of the Association is to be signed by the Treasurer with the counter-signature of the President.
+Section 6 – Checking account.
+All checks drawn on the bank account of the Association are to be signed by the Treasurer with the counter-signature of the President.
 The President-Elect and/or the Secretary shall sign in the absence of either or both the President and Treasurer.
 Nothing in this paragraph is to prevent the payment of bills incurred within the framework of the approved budget.

 Article 9 – Committees

-Make sure that GHTA Board, Program Committee, and Internet/Marketing Committee has current membership database when
+Ensure that the GHTA Board, Program Committee, and Internet/Marketing Committee has current membership database when updated

-Recruit new members as well as maintain relationship with current members
+Recruits new members as well as maintains relationship with current members

-Oversee annual membership drives that includes a direct mail within the first quarter of every year, and email follow ups in subsequent quarters
+Oversees annual membership drives that includes direct mail of invoices/membership applications prior to end of current fiscal year and within the first quarter of every year, and email follow ups as needed

-Solicit and confirm monthly meeting locations and speakers
+Solicits and confirms monthly meeting locations and speakers

-Provide meeting details to committee person that sends out meeting RSVP
+Provides meeting details to person sends out meeting RSVP

-Send out reminders each month prior to meeting – to speakers and host location, Board members and GHTA membership
+Sends out reminders each month prior to meeting – to speakers and host location, Board members and GHTA membership database

-Ensure that needed equipment (US Flag, audio-visual, registration table, etc...)is available at monthly meetings
+Ensures that needed equipment (US Flag, audio visual, registration table, etc…) is available at monthly meetings

-Maintain GHTA website, Facebook and Twitter accounts throughout the month.
-Solicit updates/new members from Board at monthly meetings and post to one or all soon thereafter.
+Maintains GHTA website, Facebook and Twitter accounts on a monthly basis.
+Solicits updates/new members from Board at monthly meetings and posts to one or all social sites above soon after.

-Disseminate (email) inquiries from GHTA website to appropriate individual
+Disseminates inquiries from GHTA website to appropriate individual.

 Special Events -